 Here is a statement of my ethics and coverage policies.
 It is more than most of you want to know, but, in the age of suspicion of the media, I am laying it all out.

 I do not own stock in any company that I report on, but I may make investments in mutual funds, over whose portfolio investments I have no direct control.

 I don’t accept gifts, products or favors from sources or any company I cover.
 On occasion, I may borrow products in the short term from companies I cover if and only if those products may be returned after I have used them to inform my writing.

-Eric Johnson writes about the videogame industry, as he has previously for AllThingsD.com, both on established and emerging platforms.
-He also oversees Re/code’s social media operations and internship program.
+Eric Johnson is the key point person for our expansion in podcasting.
+Previously, he wrote about the videogame industry, as he had for AllThingsD.com, both on established and emerging platforms.

 Eric spent four years in radio at 95.5 WBRU in Providence, R.I.
 He also wrote for the Peninsula Press, while he was a student at Stanford University.